 Alys Jones is a senior associate in the Insurance & Reinsurance practice of the London office.
 She joined Mayer Brown in 2014, having previously worked for another international law firm.

-Financial Institutions/D&O: Alys has advised primary and excess layer insurers on a range of policy issues, including non-disclosure, misrepresentation, attachment and aggregation.
-As well as experience of defending claims brought against directors, including claims of unfair prejudice, Alys has regularly acted as monitoring counsel in the context of civil proceedings and regulatory investigations involving insured clients (including private equity firms and large listed companies), in a range of different jurisdictions, most notably the US.
+In addition, Alys commonly advises primary and excess layer insurers on a range of policy issues arising under FI and D&O policies, including non-disclosure, misrepresentation, attachment and aggregation.
+Alys also has experience of defending claims brought against directors, including claims of unfair prejudice and has regularly acted as monitoring counsel in the context of civil proceedings and regulatory investigations involving insured clients (including private equity firms and large listed companies), in a range of different jurisdictions, most notably the US.

 - Defending multi-million pound unfair prejudice petition against four directors of a high profile hotel management company.